 Susan is a contributor to the guidebook, "Medical Malpractice," published by the Illinois Institute of Continuing Legal Education in 2010 and co-authored the chapters on "Duty" and "Proximate Cause."
 She has also co-authored a chapter in "Operative Obstetrics."

 Appointed by the Illinois Supreme Court to the Court’s Committee on Character and Fitness, Susan served as a Commissioner from 1999 until 2007.
 She is a Past President of the Board of Governors for Loyola University Chicago, School of Law, as well as a former officer and member.
-On the Board of Directors for the Woman's Bar Foundation from 2010-2015.
+Susan served on the Board of Directors of the Woman's Bar Foundation from 2010-2015.
 She currently serves on the Advisory Board of the Coordinated Advice & Referral Program for Legal Services(CARPLS) after previously serving on its Board of Directors from 2010-2019, including serving as the board's secretary from 2016-2018.
 Susan also serves on the President's Council of Almost Home Kids.

 Susan was selected to The Best Lawyers in America in 2021 and 2022, an honor given to only 5% of attorneys nationwide.
 Named one of the top 5% of all Illinois attorneys by the Leading Lawyers Network, Susan was also named one of the top 100 Leading Women Lawyers in Illinois for 2008, 2009 and 2010.
 Susan was chosen as one of the Top 50 Leading Women Consumer Lawyers in Illinois by the Leading Lawyers Network for 2012.
 Since 2005, she has been selected to "Illinois Super Lawyers," and was named one of the top 50 women Illinois Super Lawyers in 2011.
 She has achieved the highest possible rating in the Martindale-Hubbell Law Directory.
 Since 2019, Susan has been selected to the national Lawdragon 500 Leading Plaintiff Consumer Lawyers.

 AV rated - Highest level awarded - Martindale-Hubbell Law Directory